wwwutz/movieinfo/README.md

 ### supply tmdb.org ID via options or filename

-restricting downloads and search can be achieved either by
+restricting search to a know ID can be achieved either by
 ```
-$ ./movieinfo -d -i 64635
+$ ./movieinfo -i 64635
 ```

 or by supplying a complete movie-info generated `.URL` file:

 ```
-$ ./movieinfo -d total 'recall-64635-2012.URL'
+$ ./movieinfo "total recall-64635-2012.URL"
 ```